School Rolls Data Services

 Key Findings, Data, Statistics and Publications

 An online tool where you can search for a particular school in New Zealand and find its profile, including contact details.
-You can also access student population, student engagement, student achievement and funding data for the school.
+You can also access student population, student engagement and student achievement data for the school.

 Know Your Region

 An online tool where you can find education data for different regions or territorial authority.
-Using this tool you can access data on student population, student engagement, student achievement and school funding.
+Using this tool you can access data on student population, student engagement and student achievement.

 Communities of Learning